 Last-Resort Crock Pot Chicken Legs

 The chicken legs were, of course, frozen and were frozen till about 10 minutes prior to me starting to make this recipe.

 I did a partial defrost in the microwave and then placed them in a deep skillet.
 Hit with salt and pepper.

-Now, my friend Cris who also made these chicken legs told me she popped the legs in the broiler to crisp up the skin.
+Now, my friend Cris told me she popped the legs in the broiler to crisp up the skin.
 Which is brilliant because the skin was just pulled off by all of us and tossed.
 Crispy skin would make this a complete home run!